zhiroul2/finalproject/feedback/log_feedback.md

 - Better description of work done, succinct but gets the point across.
 - Great acknowledgment of where you're standing with respect to your schedule, you could add an updated plan in a future dev log to really concretely set new goals for your overhanging tasks.

+# For 4/17:

+## Grade: 100%

+## Comments:

+- A nicely detailed dev log showing your progress.
+Keep it up guys!